-- 6. Domestic fishing is one of the most dangerous occupations in NZ with a high average injury and fatality rate relative to other commercial sectors, with an average of 21 serious harm incidents and 2 fatalities a year. - 7.
-Causal factors include tough working conditions, long hours and time away at sea, drug and alcohol issues and a high tolerance for risk and danger. - 8.
-The New Zealand Government has set a target of an at least 25 percent reduction in workplace deaths and serious injuries by 2020 (for all New Zealand workplaces).
-Maritime New Zealand's safety target specific to the seafood industry is to "Reduce maritime sector fatalities and serious harm injuries by 25 percent by 2021."
+- 6. Domestic fishing is one of the most dangerous occupations in NZ with a high average injury and fatality rate relative to other commercial sectors, with an average of 14 serious harm incidents and 1 fatality a year3. - 7.
+Causal factors include tough working conditions, long hours, and time away at sea, drug and alcohol issues and a high tolerance for risk and danger4. - 8.
+"Over the past seven years, commercial sector fatalities have been declining (four in 2014/15, peaking at 11 in 2016/17 and down to 4 in 2020/21)"5.